Lioo7/Final-Project/README.md

 ## Project Goal

-The goal of our web application is to enable citizens to actively participate in the voting process for the state/municipality budget, ensuring alignment with the will of the people.
-We aim to address the lack of influence and disconnection that citizens often feel regarding how their taxes are utilized.
-By providing an intuitive and transparent platform, we empower individuals to have a direct impact on budget decisions.
+Our web application aims to foster active citizen participation in the state/municipality budget voting process, ensuring alignment with the will of the people.
+We seek to address the lack of influence and disconnection that citizens often feel regarding how their taxes are utilized.
+Through our intuitive and transparent platform, we empower individuals to have a direct impact on budget decisions.

 ## Introduction